marcio777/cadmus/src/en/Chapter-IV/Part III: Buttons.md

 Create 3 check boxes with custom names, and use ActionListener to display an appropriate message depending on which box has been checked.

 ## Arrow Buttons
-In many games there are buttons with arrows on them that usually signify which dirsction the game character will move upon pressing.
+In many games there are buttons with arrows on them that usually signify which direction the game character will move upon pressing.
 These buttons are also available in Java Swing.
 To use these you will need to import something we haven't used so far: `javax.swing.plaf.basic`.
 It is up to you whether you import the entire library by using `.*` at the end or just `BasicArrowButton` itself, but you will need one of them.
 In my experience, it is always better to import the whole library.
 Anyway, these buttons are different to normal buttons as in they don't need to be declared and instantiated before adding.
 You do it all as one.
 To add a arrow button to an inherited JFrame, you do the following:

 ```java
 add(new BasicArrowButton(BasicArrowButton.NORTH));